Alaska Black Bear Hunts

 See APGS Black Bear Contract

 PLEASE NOTE: A hunters' tag is considered filled out if they wound a black bear that is not found.
-If they clearly "miss" a black bear, they pay a $350 penalty to maintain first bear status.
+Wound means any animal that was obviously hit or knocked down or leaves blood. �If you clearly "miss" a black bear, you pay a $350 penalty to maintain first bear status.
 The 2nd and 3rd bears are charged under the same conditions.
 This isn't practice and there is no good excuse for missing a whole bear at 10 - 25 yards.
-You miss - you pay. -- top
+You miss - you pay.
+It is not my fault and should not cost me money.
+This also applies to outfitted and unguided hunters. -- top

 A special note to those afraid of Alaska mosquitoes.
 Yes, we have them.
 No biting flies or anything else.
 They are more of a nuisance than anything.
 You'll need a head net with good visibility, large mesh and thin thread.
 A lot of mosquitoes at the bait is a great sign.
 The black bears bring them.
 The more mosquitoes the more black bears.
-We use insect repellant.
-It doesn't bother the black bears.
-Sometimes we'll use "Yard Guard" and spray the blind area to eliminate the nuisance.
+We use insect repellant and or thermo-cells.
 In reality, by the time you put on your camo clothes they can't bite through.
-About the only thing you need bug dope for is your hand or thin glove.
+About the only thing you need bug dope for is your hand or on your thin glove.
 Bring unscented cutters in the pump bottle.
 Do not try to bring aerosol cans on the planes.
-You can buy those in Fairbanks and bring on the float plane. -- top
+You can buy those in Fairbanks and bring on the float plane.�You may want to check with the airlines or local TSA about the butane bottles used in thermo-cells to see if they are plane legal.
+Let me know if you need me to have some for you.

 "Dear Smokey,